 I may be dying but whilst I can, I choose to live and show the world through words and deeds that it’s possible to live a full life post-diagnosis.
 To raise awareness along the way in the hope that others - unlike me - can maybe catch cancer early enough to give them a hopeful outcome and a longer life.

-This attitude has taken me on all sorts of adventures over the past two and a half years or so and achievements have included: A comeback to ultramarathon running, covering 100 miles in 29 hours with cancer in three places and a stoma/colostomy bag
+This attitude has taken me on all sorts of adventures over the past two and a half years or so and achievements have included:

 I’m proudly fundraising for Macmillan Cancer Support because they have already given me so much support in the form of medical information, counselling, media opportunities, a free will, and palliative nursing care.
 Macmillan are well and truly there for people with cancer and those around them.
 So far we’ve raised over £40,000 but really - the sky’s the limit.